elemel/fungeoneer/sections/knapsack.md

 ]oM/nkg.Z-C9%vAW*w=]<#[=hexlXFKFg*CDtqz5O*V6IbuftX<#=l4cX-:u+1[]
 ```

 This dungeon contains tiles with getters (marked by lowercase letters on the map) and setters (marked by uppercase letters).
 These tiles operate on a registry of compartments in the purse of stacking.
 As register names are case-insensitive, both `a` and `A` refer to register A. All registers start at zero.
-The registers P, R, and S are missing from the knapsack and the map.
+The registers P, R, and S are missing from the purse and the map.

 Whenever you step onto a getter tile, get a number from the corresponding register, then push that number onto the stack.
 For a setter tile, pop a number from the stack, then set the corresponding register to that number.